 Do you find yourself stopping by a kiosk or gas station once in a while to buy food and drinks?

 You need to stop doing that immediately if you want to save money.
 Items you buy in kiosks and gas stations are often between 25 to 75% more expensive than in a regular grocery store.

 Do you usually buy something every single day?
 Many people have a habit of buying something new daily.
-Often it’s just little things like small shopping trips to the store – other times its online shopping.
+Often it’s just little things like small shopping trips to the store – other times it is online shopping.

 If you introduce the idea to shop only once or twice a week and stop buying lunch from outside, then it is possible to have completely free days.

-By introducing free days, where you do not spend a single penny, you rearrange your brain to think that it is not necessary to buy something every day.
+By introducing free days, where you do not spend a single penny, you rewire your brain to think that it is not necessary to buy something every day.

 If you’re broke and really need money, there is little that is as effective as selling things you do not use or no longer need.

-Sell everything that does not make you happy or don’t absolutely need!
+Sell everything that does not make you happy or you don’t absolutely need!

-Furniture, mobile phones, electronics, watches, bicycles or clothes – most of your belongings can be sold.
+Furniture, old mobile phones, electronics, watches, bicycles or clothes – most of your belongings can be sold.

-It is completely free to post things on classified ad sites, so here you have nothing to lose by trying to sell away.
+It is completely free to post things on classified ad sites, so you have nothing to lose in trying to sell your unused things away.